nkzk/workshop/README.md

 ## :books: 0 - Glossary

+- CRD: Kubernetes Custom Resource Definitions.
+ArgoCD expands the kubernetes api with new resources, for example: "Application", "ApplicationSet" (CRDs)
 - Application:  A group of Kubernetes resources as defined by a manifest.
 This is a Custom Resource Definition (CRD).
 - ApplicationSet: This CRD is used to generate multiple Applications based on different 'generators' - for example directories in a path.